noahwgarrett/XsychBot.PY/README.md

 # XsychBot.PY

- Discord bot made with python
+ A Discord bot made in Python3 using the Discord Py framework.